nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-In the code first approach, on the other hand, we start by defining TypeScript classes and using TypeScript decorators to annotate the fields of those classes.
+In this case, using the code first approach, we define schemas using TypeScript classes and using TypeScript decorators to annotate the fields of those classes.
 The equivalent of the above SDL in the code first approach is:

 ```typescript
 import { Field, Int, ObjectType } from '@nestjs/graphql';